Se habla español

 • Weight and Fuel Efficiency: Run-flat tires are generally heavier than standard tires, reducing fuel efficiency slightly.

-• Cost: Run-flat tires are often more expensive than standard tires in terms of initial purchase and replacement costs.
+• Cost: Run-flat tires are often more expensive than standard tires regarding initial purchase and replacement costs.

 Addressing Common Concerns and Misconceptions